-Our ToGETher events are designed based on the attendees, to provide a focused seminar as it relates to Human Trafficking (i.e. medical, financial, educational, faith based) and how each group is critical in eradicating this issue.
+Awareness and training is a core program at Present Age.
+Whether we are hosting an event or an invited presenter, each event is designed based on the attendees.
+We seek to provide a focused seminar as it relates to Human Trafficking (i.e. medical, financial, educational, faith based) and provide information that empowers attendees to be a part of eradicating sex trafficking in their community.
 Attendees walk away equipped to make an impact after learning:

 - Warning Signs and how to react